 Human cultural transmission

-IHO research scientist Thomas Morgan leads a team of scientists investigating how, when and why humans learn from each other and how these decisions shape the large-scale cultural changes that shape societies and allow us to flourish in a complex and changing environment.
+IHO research scientist Thomas Morgan leads a team of scientists investigating how, when and why humans learn from each other and how these decisions drive the large-scale cultural changes that shape societies and allow us to flourish in a complex and changing environment.
 To answer these questions Morgan combines formal evolutionary models with laboratory studies of human behavior.

 Team